cesare-fracassi/cesare-fracassi.github.io/_talks/2025-04-02-norrio_capital.md

 ---
-title: "The Future of Crypto and Blockchai”"
+title: "The Future of Crypto and Blockchain"
 collection: talks
 type: "Panelist"
 permalink: /talks/norrio_capital